 The “InstiPortal” offers the following advantages and benefits:

-- Systematic overview of the different investor groups with a capital investment volume of €3 trillion (136 company pension funds, 91 pension funds of the liberal professions, over 100 insurance companies, over 80 corporates, 53 municipal and church pension funds, 30 foundations, 29 pension funds and over 100 proprietary custodial accounts (Depot A) investors
+- Systematic overview of the different investor groups with a capital investment volume of more than €3 trillion (136 company pension funds, 91 pension funds of the liberal professions, over 100 insurance companies, over 80 corporates, 53 municipal and church pension funds, 30 foundations, 33 pension funds and over 100 proprietary custodial accounts (Depot A) investors

 - Access to extensive reports with trends and developments regarding the structure, asset allocation, performance and balance sheet figures of institutional investors.